-3 Incredible Charts Prove High Yield Is "Priced To Perfection"
+3 Incredible Charts Prove High Yield Is 'Priced To Perfection'

 I wanted to write a few more words on this and show you some more charts to put it in context.

 As my followers are aware, I've documented HY credit's (NYSEARCA:HYG) remarkable run quite extensively.
-Through the third week of December, HY energy bonds had outperformed the Energy Select Sector SPDR ETF (NYSEARCA:XLE) by a wide margin and, more generally, total returns on HY bonds as a group had well outpaced returns on the S&P 500 (including dividends).
+Through the third week of December, HY energy bonds had outperformed the Energy Select Sector SPDR Fund (NYSEARCA:XLE) by a wide margin and, more generally, total returns on HY bonds as a group had well outpaced returns on the S&P 500 (including dividends).

-"Credit spreads compressed meaningfully over the past month, bringing their current levels close to tights for this credit cycle," Deutsche Bank noted last week, adding that "at 415bps, our DM USD HY index is now only 65bp away from its post-GFC lows, or less than a distance it traveled since early December."
+"Credit spreads compressed meaningfully over the past month, bringing their current levels close to tights for this credit cycle," Deutsche Bank (NYSE:DB) noted last week, adding that "at 415bps, our DM USD HY index is now only 65bp away from its post-GFC lows, or less than a distance it traveled since early December."

 Here's a visual that illustrates Deutsche's point.
 Spreads on Barclays US HY index are now at 27-month highs, which telegraphs an exceptionally benign environment.